Why Building an Event Community is a Hot Trend for 2023

 5. Track Engagement for Better ROI Reporting and Market Segmentation

 It used to be a challenge to measure and prove to senior management that attendees were engaged and making the most of the networking opportunities at your event.
-But with developments in event technology, it’s become much easier to measure event sucess and report on ROI.
+But with developments in event technology, it’s become much easier to measure event success and report on ROI.

 As you extend access to your event platform, you allow yourself to learn more and more about your attendees.
 This data is not only valuable for demonstrating your event’s success to both sponsors and your marketing department—it also provides future sponsors with valuable information about attendee preferences.
 In other words, your event platform will help you segment your audience into target markets.